Ministry of Education (United Kingdom)

 The Ministry of Education was created by the Education Act 1944.

-Scottish education was subject to the Education (Scotland) Act 1945 whereby the Scottish Office, under the Secretary of State for Scotland, undertook similar responsibilities to the Ministry of Education but for Scotland.
+Scottish education was subject to the Education (Scotland) Act 1945 (8 & 9 Geo.
+6. c.
+37) whereby the Scottish Office, under the Secretary of State for Scotland, undertook similar responsibilities to the Ministry of Education but for Scotland.

 Northern Irish education was subject to the Education Act (Northern Ireland) 1947, passed by the Northern Ireland parliament at Stormont, which provided powers to the Minister of Education to: